boener/BoStaff/README.md

 - [How to Build](docs/HOWTO.md): Step-by-step instructions for building your own LED bo staff
 - [Design Notes](docs/design-notes.md): Technical decisions and architecture details
 - [LED Arrangement](docs/led-arrangement.md): Details on the folded LED strip configuration
+- [Pin Assignments](docs/pin-assignments.md): Details on GPIO pins used for each component

 ## 🛠️ Development Setup